Pediatric Orthopedic

 Congenital Dislocation of Hip/ Developmental Dysplasia of Hip (CDH/ DDH):

-It is the disorder of abnormal development of hip joint resulting in acetabular dysplasia (underdeveloped roof of hip joint)/ subluxation ( incomplete dislocation)/ complete dislocation of hip.
+It is also known as Developmental Dysplasia of the Hip (DDH), a disorder of abnormal development of hip joint resulting in acetabular dysplasia (underdeveloped roof of hip joint)/ subluxation ( incomplete dislocation)/ complete dislocation of hip.
 This problem is being diagnosed by the clinical examination and radiological investigation like x-ray and ultrasound

 Treatment for CDH/DDH: